charlesrono/charlesrono/README.md

 - 👋 Hi, I’m @charlesrono
-- 👀 I’m interested and self-taught on python, SQL, Javascript,Typescript,Kotlin,Swift,Ruby,Rust and Golang
+- 👀 I’m interested and self-taught on python, SQL, Javascript, Typescript, Kotlin, Swift, Ruby, Rust and Golang
 - ✨ I'm also an avid E-commerce guru specialized in Amazon,shopify, E-commerce ads and E-commerce Marketing overall.
 - ✨ I'm also a digital marketing specialist maintaining an E-commerce blog running ads,optimizing SEO and Backlinks.
 - 🌱 I’m have learnt some of the above languages and currently learning others on the list.